 One of the common problems consumer encounter is garbage disposal leaking from bottom.
-Due to wear and tear, you could have this problem even if you have the best garbage disposal in the market.
+Due to wear and tear, you could have this problem even if you have the

 The first step is to find out exactly where the garbage disposal leaks.
 With that information at hand, you can determine whether it can be fixed or get a garbage disposal replacement.